 In December 2017, in consideration of the assessment of the Company's performance against corporate performance objectives for 2017 as described under "Annual Incentive Compensation (AIP)" above and in reviewing the analysis provided by Radford regarding the Company's 2017 Peer Group equity compensation practices and the number of shares of common stock available for grant under the Company's Stock Incentive Plan, the Committee determined to grant long-term equity incentive awards at a level representing the 50th percentile of comparative companies based on the 2017 Peer Group data provided by Radford.
-The Committee further determined that in keeping with current market trends and based on the limitations of the available equity pool, the long-term equity incentive awards for 2017 performance should consist 100% of stock options and no restricted stock units.
-In recognition of the limitations of the available equity pool, the be determined by the Committee after the Company's 2018 annual shareholders would be issued on a second grant date to be determined by the Committee after the Company's 2018 annual shareholders meeting.
+The Committee further determined that in keeping with current market trends and based on the limitations of the available equity pool, the Committee should consist 100% of stock options and no restricted stock units.
+In recognition of the limitations of the available equity pool, the Committee determined that 50% of the stock options to be awarded would be issued in December 2017 and the remaining stock options would be issued on a second grant date to be determined by the Committee after the Company's 2018 annual shareholders meeting.
 In light of the proposed Merger with Idera Pharmaceuticals, Inc., the second tranche of stock options will not be issued.
-Exercising its discretion in consideration of the foregoing factors, in December 2017, the Committee awarded: to Mr. Stonehouse, options to purchase 300,000 shares of common stock; to Dr. Babu, options to purchase 100,000 shares of common stock; to Dr. Sheridan, options to purchase 100,000 shares of common stock; to Dr. Sheridan, options to purchase 100,000 shares of common stock.
+Exercising its discretion in consideration of the foregoing factors, in December 2017, the Committee awarded: to Mr. Stonehouse, options to purchase 300,000 shares of common stock; to Mr. Staab, options to purchase 100,000 shares of common stock; and to Ms. Powell, options to purchase 80,000 shares of common stock.